Sesame allergy T78.1

 This section has been translated automatically.

-Sesame allergy is relatively rare in the central European countries.
-In countries like Australia, however, sesame allergy is already one of the most common food allergies.
-Due to the increasing consumption of sesame, especially in various Asian and oriental dishes, an increase in allergic reactions to sesame is also to be expected in the USA and in Central European countries in the future.
+A sesame allergy is relatively rare in Central European countries.
+In countries such as Australia, however, sesame allergy is already one of the most common food allergies.
+Due to the increasing consumption of sesame, especially in various Asian and Oriental dishes, an increase in allergic reactions to sesame can be expected in the USA and in Central European countries in the future.

 Occurrence/Epidemiology